NASA-AMMOS/aerie-docs/README.md

 ### Pull Repository

-Note that this repository uses [Git LFS](https://git-lfs.com/) to store video files.
+Note that this repository uses [Git LFS](https://git-lfs.com/) to store media.
 Please make sure you have it installed before working in this repo.

 ```sh
 git clone https://github.com/NASA-AMMOS/aerie-docs.git